 Hiring an independent contractor as opposed to an employee can be a benefit to your business.
 No need to provide benefits, no need to pay a portion of social security or unemployment taxes, nor is there an obligation to provide benefits like health insurance.

 However, just calling a worker an independent contractor (even if there is a written agreement to that effect) is not enough.
-If the Department of Labor shows up for an audit, they will look at a number of factors including:
+If the Department of Labor shows up for an audit, they will look at a number of factors, including:

 - Does the worker work only for the company, or do they have income from several similar sources?